mediagestalt/mediagestalt.github.io/index.md

 layout: page
 ---

 I'm an academic librarian specializing in Research Data and Assessment.
-I have a background in educational assessment and pedagogy, and my research interests include data rescue (and reuse) and the philosophy of technology.
+I have a background in educational assessment and critical information literacy, and my research interests include digital and spatial humanities, data rescue (and reuse), and computational reproducibility.